Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Standalone Devices Support

 The Innoactive Creator supports standalone devices now.

+*If you use the default course serializer, go to `Unity > Edit > Project Settings... > Player > Other Settings`.
+Set API compitability settings to .NET 4.x.*

 ## Scene Setup